frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 Christ didn\'t say He had come to extinguish fires on earth, but to enkindle them.
 We are part of the means to set ablaze all the ways of the earth.

-"Think about what the Holy Spirit says," we\'re told in *The Forge* (Point 10), and let yourselves be filled with awe and gratitude: 'He chose us before the foundation of the world, that we might be holy in his presence' (Eph.
+"Think about what the Holy Spirit says," we\'re told, "and let yourselves be filled with awe and gratitude: 'He chose us before the foundation of the world, that we might be holy in his presence' (Eph.
 1:4).

-To be holy isn\'t easy, but it isn\'t difficult either.
+"---To be holy isn\'t easy, but it isn\'t difficult either.
 To be holy is to be a good Christian, to resemble Christ.
-The more closely a person resembles Christ, the more Christian he is, the more he belongs to Christ, the holier he is."
+The more closely a person resembles Christ, the more Christian he is, the more he belongs to Christ, the holier he is" (J. Escrivá, *The Forge*, Point 10).

 The more holy we become, the clearer the image of Christ appears in us and in our lives.